taplytics/taplytics-js-sdk/EXPERIMENTS.md

 #### Synchronous

-Due to the synchronous nature of the variable, if it is used before the experiments have been loaded from Taplytics servers, it's value will be the default value rather than the value set for that experiment.
+Due to the synchronous nature of the variable, if it is used before the experiments have been loaded from Taplytics servers, its value will be the default value rather than the value set for that experiment.
 This could taint the results of the experiment.
 In order to prevent this you can ensure that the experiments are loaded before using the variable.
 This can be done using the `propertiesLoaded` method, as an example:

 ```javascript
 Taplytics.propertiesLoaded(function() {